Servoy/svyGoogleMaps/README.md

 Requirements
 -------------
-The Smart Client implementation of the GoogleMaps component requires the JFXPanel Bean.
+For the Smart Clients the GoogleMaps component requires the JFXPanel Bean which is available since Servoy 7.2 or higher.
-The JFXPanel requires Servoy 7.2 or higher and Java 7 update 6 or above.
 For more details about the JFXPanel look at the [Servoy docs](https://wiki.servoy.com/display/Serv7/JFXPanel+Bean)